Motherland controversy: Incident

-Why did you say that you were back in the motherland when you were in the welcome ceremony held by chankoro?
+Why did you say that you were back in the motherland when you were in the welcome ceremony held by chankoros?

 Zenbee handed Lin a letter demanding his resignation from the position of legal consultant to the Governor and all other public roles, a public apology for his remarks in Shanghai, and a cessation of involvement in any political, cultural, or social activities.
-Following this, Zenbee physically assaulted Lin by slapping him.
+He proceeded to slap Lin.

-Taiwan Daily News, along with other Japanese newspapers, kept reporting the event and attacking Lin.
-Due to the overwhelming media pressure, Lin was forced to resign from the legal consultancy of the Government of colonial Taiwan, the Taiwanese Alliance for Home Rule, the Common Prosperity Association of East Asia and newspaper Taiwan Minbao and moved to Tokyo with all his family of 7.
+Taiwan Daily News, along with other newspapers, reported on the event while attacking Lin.
+Due to overwhelming media pressure, Lin was forced to resign from the legal consultancy of the Government of colonial Taiwan, the Taiwanese Alliance for Home Rule, the Common Prosperity Association of East Asia and newspaper Taiwan Minbao, and moved to Tokyo with his complete family of 7.

-Lin Hsien-tang, in his diary, mentioned that the confrontation was conspired by Rippei Ogisu, the military head of colonial Taiwan, and the Taiwan Daily News.
+Lin Hsien-tang, in his diary, posited that the confrontation was co-conspired by Rippei Ogisu, the military head of colonial Taiwan, and the Taiwan Daily News.
 His secretary, Yeh Jung-chung, also believed in Ogisu's involvement.
-Yeh also believed that Rippei Ogisu was behind the confrontation.
-However, in the years that followed, Lin did not make much of a fuss about persecution and retribution, and until Yoshihide Yama came to his door to thank him for his crime, he did not blame the Japanese too harshly.
+However, in the following years, Lin did not make much of a fuss about retribution, and when Uruma came to his door to apologise, he did not scold him.